Back to blog

 2. Apply for school places

-You will be sent your child's results in mid-October.
+You will be sent your child's results in early October 2026.

 You can use the results to decide which schools to include on your secondary school common application form.